Serasidis/Ethernet_STM/README.md

 and rename the folder **Ethernet_STM-master** to **Ethernet_STM**

+In this case the library can be used from the 8-bit and 32-bit Arduino boards (UNO, Nano, DUE etc) and from STM32F1 microcontroller series (for example STM32F103).

 #### *Install the library for using it only with STM32F1 series* ###

 * Unzip the file **Ethernet_STM-master.zip** into your Arduino IDE directory